Holding Procedures 101

 For non-published holds, the controller must include:

-• The direction of turns, if left, otherwise right turns are standard, and
+• Direction of turns (left if specified, otherwise right turns are standard)

-• the Expect Further Clearance (EFC) time.
+• Expect Further Clearance (EFC) time

 Once you have the holding clearance, you need to choose the best entry technique based on your position.